ThePay/api-client/.github/README.md

 // check if the payment is paid if ($payment->wasPaid()) {
-    // Check if the order isn't labeled as paid yet.
-If not, do so.
+    // Check if the order isn't labeled as paid yet in your e-shop.
+If not, do so here.
     // ...
 }
 ```

 ### 3. Server to server notification

+A payment may take some time to process, or the customer may not return to your e-shop (e.g., by closing the browser window).
+You don’t need to worry about this — whenever the payment state changes, we will automatically send a server-to-server notification to your system.

-It's basically the same as second step (customer return), it's triggered everytime the payment has changed, for example when the state of payment has been changed.
+Notifications are triggered every time the payment state changes, for example, when the payment is completed or expires.
+Because not all state changes indicate a successful payment, you must always verify the current payment state upon receiving a notification to determine what has actually occurred.

+#### Payment state check upon receiving a notification

+The payment state check you perform here is the same as the one you should do when the customer returns to your e-shop.

 [See how to make TheClient](#theclient-instance)